It is Feasible to Directly Measure Black Hole Masses in the First Galaxies: Introduction

 Supermassive black holes with masses $M_{\rm BH}$ of more than a billion solar masses are inferred to exist out to a redshift $z = 7.54$, less than $\sim 700$ million years after the Big Bang \citep{banados2018}.
 How the seeds for these black holes grew so early in the universe is still an open question \citep{inayoshi2019}.
 However, there is evidence indicating that at redshifts $z > 6$, the central black hole to stellar mass ratio had been more than order of magnitude or two higher \citep{decarli2018, venemans2016} than the locally observed value.
 Theoretical arguments supporting this evolution stem from the inferred black hole - bulge mass relation \citep{wyithe2002, croton2009} extrapolated to high redshifts, suggesting that $M_{\rm BH}$ grows as a steep function of the halo circular velocity $v_c$: $M_{\rm BH} \propto v_c^{\gamma}$ with $\gamma \sim 5$.

 The evolution of the stellar mass $M_*$ in dark matter haloes of both early and present-day galaxies is fairly well-constrained.
 The latest observations from a wide range of surveys, including the Sloan Digital Sky Survey (SDSS), the PRIsm MUlti-object Survey (PRIMUS), UltraVISTA, the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS), and the FourStar Galaxy Evolution Survey (ZFOURGE) all support \citep{behroozi2019} a well-defined $M_{*}(z)$ across the full redshift range, $0 < z < 10.5$.
-The data indicate that the average stellar mass in Milky-Way sized dark matter haloes evolves only by a factor of $\sim 1.6$ over redshifts $z \sim 6$ to the present (see Fig. 9 of \citet{behroozi2019}).
+The data indicate that the average stellar mass in Milky-Way sized dark matter haloes evolves only by a factor of $\sim 1.6$ over redshifts $z \sim 6$ to the present (see Fig. 9 of Ref. \citep{behroozi2019}).

 The above two results, taken together, imply a fascinating conclusion.
-Since the stellar mass evolves much more modestly than the black hole mass \citep[a trend also found in recent AGN observations from the \textit{Chandra}-COSMOS Legacy Survey;][]{suh2019}, the central black hole mass makes up a much larger fraction of the stellar mass at high redshifts (a fraction of $\sim 0.3$ at redshift $z \sim 6$ compared to $10^{-4}$ at $z \sim 0$).
-This fact, already hinted at by pre-$ALMA$ estimates \citep{davis2014} and $ALMA$ observations of $z \sim 6.6 - 6.9$ galaxies \citep{venemans2016}, is well-supported by the recent $ALMA$ spectroscopic study \citep{decarli2018} of [CII]-detected quasars at $z > 6$ which indicates significantly more than two orders of magnitude evolution of the locally observed black hole - bulge mass relation \citep{reines2015}.
-An immediate implication of this finding is that the central black hole should have a measurable influence on the circular velocity profiles of galaxies at high redshift.
+Since the stellar mass evolves much more modestly than the black hole mass \citep[a trend also found in recent AGN observations from the \textit{Chandra}-COSMOS Legacy Survey; Ref.][]{suh2019}, the central black hole mass makes up a much larger fraction of the stellar mass at high redshifts (a fraction of $\sim 0.3$ at redshift $z \sim 6$ compared to $10^{-4}$ at $z \sim 0$).
+This fact, {whose validity has been hinted at in the past \citep{davis2014,venemans2016}}, is well-supported by the recent $ALMA$\footnote{https://almascience.nrao.edu/about-alma/alma-basics} spectroscopic study \citep{decarli2018} of [CII]-detected quasars at $z > 6$ which indicates significantly more than two orders of magnitude evolution of the locally observed black hole - bulge mass relation \citep{reines2015}.\footnote{We also note that the recently discovered class of Obese Black Hole Galaxies \citep[OBGs;][]{natarajan2017} can have black hole - stellar mass ratios reaching as high as $M_{\rm BH}/M_{*} \sim 1$ at high redshifts.} An immediate implication of this finding is that the central black hole should have a measurable influence on the circular velocity profiles of galaxies at high redshift.
+A couple of caveats to this conclusion, however, are worth noting: it has been pointed out in the literature that the evolution in the black hole - bulge mass relation may be a selection effect \citep[e.g.,][]{lauer2007, schulze2011, schulze2014, willott2017}, whereas some simulation papers do not find much evolution \citep[e.g.,][]{degraf2015, huang2018, marshall2019}. { {In the following section, we quantify the magnitude of this effect and its observational consequences for current and future generation experiments.}}